-As a central part of your study programme, you will complete a work experience placement, for a minimum of 15 hours, which is relevant to your course and overall career aspirations.
+As a central part of your study programme, you will complete a work experience placement, for a average of 30 hours, which is relevant to your course and overall career aspirations.

 Work experience is an ideal opportunity for you to connect with employers and explore what it is like to work in your chosen sector.
 The College engages with multi-national and local employers, with some students even progressing into paid employment and apprenticeships as a direct result of their work experience placement.

 - Be given the opportunity to apply the knowledge you have been acquiring in College to the workplace.